 - One level 1 compulsory subject (usually first year)

-- One Arts Foundation subject
+- Arts Discovery

 - 37.5 points (usually three subjects) of level 2 elective subjects (usually at second year)